Lecture Overview

 AI Management Course

-This group of courses provides concrete methods to solve social issues using AI and digital technology, and cultivates human resources who can demonstrate the power of AI and digital technology in the world of management and be active in the global marketplace.
+This set of courses provides concrete methods to solve social issues using AI and digital technology, and cultivates human resources who can demonstrate the power of AI and digital technology in the world of management and be active in the global marketplace.

 Deep Learning Basic Course